Skip to content

 What stays with your partners

-• Payment processors
+• Payment processor

 + WE BUILD ON TOP

-What we build on top
+What we build into the parent project

-• CMS workflow
+• CMS localisation workflow

 ⌗ COMMON STACK

-• Next.js
+• Next.js with i18n routing

-• Vercel / Cloudflare
+• Vercel / Cloudflare hosting under client account

-• Sentry / Better Stack
+• Sentry / Better Stack for observability

 05 · Architecture principles